BacterialCommunitiesAndPopulation/Friday20thMay/AlleleCallCjejuni.md

  1. A cg/wgMLST schema - one fasta file per loci
  2. Assemblies in fasta format

-The schema that we will use is available from [PubMLST website](http://pubmlst.org/) developed by Keith Jolley [BIGSdb: Scalable analysis of bacterial genome variation at the population level](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-595) and sited at the University of Oxford.
+The schema that we will use is available from [PubMLST website](http://pubmlst.org/) developed by Keith A Jolley and Martin CJ Maiden  [BIGSdb: Scalable analysis of bacterial genome variation at the population level.
+BMC Bioinformatics, 2010; 11:595](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-595) and sited at the University of Oxford.
 The development of that website was funded by the Wellcome Trust.

 The description of how the  *Campylobacter jejuni/coli*. cgMLST schema was created can be found at at: [http://pubmlst.org/campylobacter/info/cgMLST.shtml](http://pubmlst.org/campylobacter/info/cgMLST.shtml)